Five Ways to Go Green In Your Yard

 If you are not ready to take that leap, at the very least your lawn mower should be tuned-up every year and make sure the filter gets changed at the same time.
 This will save gas and pollute the air less.
 If you use a riding mower, consider using a push mower part of the time.
 You'll get more exercise, and the push mower will use less gas.

 - Install a rain barrel to conserve water

-We installed a rain barrel a few years ago I've never been happier.
+We installed two rain barrels a few years ago and I've never been happier.
 This year, I only turned on the hose a couple of times.
 I use the water in the rain barrel to water all my container plantings and I can even hook a hose up to it and use it to water my vegetable garden.
 You just have to make sure that your rain barrel is elevated above the ground so that gravity will take the water from the barrel down through the hose.
 Use the shortest hose you can.
-I plan on installing another rain barrel on our greenhouse so that I can water more beds with a hose since it will be in a different part of the yard.

 I was surprised at how fashionable rain barrels have gotten.
 We made ours using a food grade 55-gallon barrel that we found out for the trash at a nearby horse farm.

 In addition to conserving water with a rain barrel, you can save water from your home to water your house plants and garden plants.
 Save any water that you boiled potatoes or eggs in or steamed vegetables in (make sure it's room temperature before using).
 Put a bucket in the shower to collect the wasted water as you wait for it to warm up.
 You'd be surprised at what you can save.